huggingface/diffusers/src/diffusers/pipelines/README.md

 logic including pre-processing, an unrolled diffusion loop, and post-processing should all happen inside the `__call__` method.
 - **Easy-to-tweak**: Certain pipelines will not be able to handle all use cases and tasks that you might like them to.
 If you want to use a certain pipeline for a specific use case that is not yet supported, you might have to copy the pipeline file and tweak the code to your needs.

 We try to make the pipeline code as readable as possible so that each part from pre-processing to diffusing to post-processing can easily be adapted.
-If you would like the community to benefit from your customized pipeline, we would ❤️  to see a contribution to our [community-examples](https://github.com/huggingface/diffusers/tree/main/examples/commmunity).
-If however you feel like an important pipeline is missing that deserves to be among the official pipelines in your opinion, a contribution to the [official pipeplines](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines) would be even better 🤗.
+If you would like the community to benefit from your customized pipeline, we would   to see a contribution to our [community-examples](https://github.com/huggingface/diffusers/tree/main/examples/commmunity).
+If you feel that an important pipeline should be part of the official pipelines but isn't, a contribution to the [official pipelines](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines) would be even better .
 - **One-purpose-only**: Pipelines should be used for one task and one task only.
-Even two tasks are from a modeling point of view very similar, *e.g.* image2image translation and in painting, pipelines shall be used for one task only to keep them *easy-to-tweak* and *readable*.
+Even if two tasks are very similar from a modeling point of view, *e.g.* image2image translation and in-painting, pipelines shall be used for one task only to keep them *easy-to-tweak* and *readable*.

 ## Examples